 Vaunn Medical’sMedical’s shower chair is our choice for the best shower chair with arms and a backrest.
 The anodized aluminum frame is sturdy and has a weight capacity of 350 pounds.
 Its wide, contoured polyethylene seat is made with high-density anti-bacterial padding.

-• SIT, SHOWER & RELAX- Shower chair allows individuals i.e. anyone or seniors or those with limited mobility or injury to sit during shower.
-Create a relaxing shower experience; allows fall risk individuals to shower independently
+- SIT, SHOWER & RELAX- Shower chair enables anyone, including seniors or those with limited mobility or injuries, to safely sit during their shower.
+Designed to enhance relaxation, it empowers individuals at risk of falls to enjoy independent showers

 The armrests are also padded.
 Both the backrest and armrests are removable for the ultimate customization.
 The legs are height adjustable.
 It’s easy to assemble and lightweight, weighing just eight pounds with the backrest.